-Agreement of terms is acknowledged by the signing of this Agreement.
-This Agreement is entered into on this ___Day of _______, 2018 in the County of Whiteside, in the State of Illinois, USA and will be interpreted and enforced under the laws of Illinois and The United States.
+Agreement of terms is acknowledged by the signing of this Agreement and acceptance of deposit.
+This Agreement is entered into on this ____ Day of ____, 2022 in the County of Whiteside, in the State of Illinois, USA and will be interpreted and enforced under the laws of Illinois and The United States.
 If any clause in the Agreement is against said laws, then that clause shall be null and void.
 This document represents the entire agreement between the parties.
 No other agreements, promises, verbal or implied, are included unless specifically stated in this written Agreement.

 Buyer must have the puppy examined by a licensed veterinarian within 2 BUSINESS DAYS of pick up.
-Should the puppy be found to have a serious health defect at this vet visit, the breeder is to be contacted immediately with written diagnosis signed by a licensed vet, and at that time the buyer can request to either:
+Should the puppy be found to have a previously unrecorded, serious health defect at this initial vet visit, the breeder is to be contacted immediately.
+Buyer must provide Breeder with written diagnosis signed by a licensed vet within 24 hours, and at that time the buyer can request to either:

 1. return the puppy for a replacement puppy of equal value from a current or future litter,

 2. return the puppy and receive a full refund.

 In either circumstance, Breeder is not responsible for the vet bill, and AKC papers will not be issued to the Buyer.